Going Out For Chinese Food

 This will be the last correspondence you will receive from me while

-I reside in the wonderful world of
+I reside in the wonderful world of China.
+Through forces

 beyond my control, the fates have decided to prematurely send me